Battle of Manila (1945): Encirclement and massacres

 Early on 6 February, General MacArthur announced that "Manila had fallen".
 In fact, the battle for Manila had barely begun.
 As MacArthur declared victory, the 1st Cavalry Division in the north and the 11th Airborne Division in the south were reporting stiffening Japanese resistance further into the city.

 General Oscar Griswold continued to push elements of the XIV Corps south from Santo Tomas University toward the Pasig River.
 In the late afternoon of 4 February, he ordered the 2nd Squadron, 5th Cavalry Regiment, to seize Quezon Bridge, the only crossing over the Pasig that the Japanese had failed to demolish.
 As the squadron approached the bridge, Japanese heavy machine guns opened fire from a formidable roadblock on Quezon Boulevard, forcing the Americans to stop their advance and withdraw until nightfall.
 As the Americans and Filipinos pulled back, the Japanese blew up the bridge.

 On 5 February, the 37th Infantry Division began to move into Manila, and Griswold divided the northern section of the city into two sectors.
 The 37th Infantry Division was responsible for advancing to the south, and the 1st Cavalry Division was responsible for conducting an envelopment to the east.
 The Americans secured the northern bank of the Pasig River by 6 February, and subsequently captured the city's water supply at the Novaliches Dam, Balara Water Filters, and the San Juan Reservoir.

-On 7 February, Gen. Beightler ordered the 148th Regiment to cross the Pasig River and clear Paco and Pandacan.
+On 7 February, General Beightler ordered the 148th Regiment to cross the Pasig River and clear Paco and Pandacan.
 The bitterest fighting for Manila – which proved costliest to the 129th Regiment – was in capturing the steam-driven power plant on Provisor Island, where Japanese troops held out until 11 February.
 By the afternoon of 8 February, 37th Division units had cleared most of Japanese units from their sector, but the residential districts were damaged extensively by the fighting.
 That same day, Filipino forces under Colonel Marcos V. Agustin cleared San Nicolas, where they arrested former Philippine President Emilio Aguinaldo at his residence for collaboration with the Japanese.
 The Japanese contributed to the destruction by demolishing buildings and military installations as they withdrew.
 Japanese resistance in Tondo and Malabon continued until 9 February.